10 Badass Facts About Jason Statham

 He then compared his work to the inner workings of a watch, saying, “A movie, it's like a very complicated timepiece.
 There's a lot of wheels in a watch.
 And some of those wheels, if they don't turn right, then, you know, the watch ain't gonna tell the time."

 Statham's films may have a tough time impressing critics, but audiences and studio executives can’t get enough.
-Taken as a whole, Statham’s filmography has raked in just a touch more than $1.5 billion in the United States, with the worldwide total standing at $5.1 billion.
+Taken as a whole, Statham’s filmography has raked in more than $5 billion worldwide.

 A lot of this is due to his more recent entry into the Fast and Furious franchise, but he’s also had seven movies cross the $100 million mark worldwide outside of that series.
 This isn’t an accident; Statham knows exactly what type of movie keeps the lights on, as he explained in an interview with The Guardian.